-As noted above, the competent authority responsible for the regulation and supervision of life assurance undertakings in Ireland is the Central Bank.
+As noted above, the competent authority responsible for the regulation and supervision of non-life insurance undertakings in Ireland is the Central Bank.

-The Central Bank maintains registers of all life assurance undertakings authorised to write business in Ireland whether through the establishment of a head office, a branch or by way of freedom of services.
+The Central Bank maintains registers of all non-life insurance undertakings authorised to write business in Ireland whether through the establishment of a head office, a branch or by way of freedom of services.